-The monthly meeting of the W. M. E. church will be held in the office in the evening at 7:30 o'clock.
+The monthly official board meeting of Grace M. E. church will be held in the office in the evening at 7:30 o'clock.
 Dr. G. H. Hill, teacher.

 A joint meeting of the Woman's Home and Foreign Missionary societies of the First M. E. church will be held in the afternoon at 2:30 o'clock.